Mission and History

 Girls Rock Philly is a volunteer-based non-profit music and mentoring organization dedicated to empowering girls and young women from the greater Philadelphia region through music education and activities that foster leadership skills, creativity, critical thinking, and collaboration.

-At Girls Rock Philly, we provide a community driven response that is dedicated to identifying and deconstructing gender-based oppression while addressing the ways it manifests itself in female youth: behaviours such as competitiveness, self-doubt, and negative self-image.
+At Girls Rock Philly, we provide a community driven response that is dedicated to identifying and deconstructing gender-based oppression while addressing the ways it manifests itself in female youth: behaviors such as competitiveness, self-doubt, and negative self-image.
 We use supportive, multi-generational, peer mentoring model.
 This model works to create a safer space that encourages the fearless expression, artistic experimentation, thoughtful analysis, and imaginative action of our participants.

 At our model’s root is our belief in the powerfully magnetic force of music.